The Portraits of Queen Elizabeth II

 |In 1964 Arnold Machin was chosen to design a portrait of her Majesty, to be used on British decimal coins.
 The effigy was completed in 1966 and subsequently appeared on coins of Great Britain, Australia, New Zealand and Canada.
 A similar design was used on Great Britain's definitive postage stamps for many years; a series which became known as the 'Machin definitives'.

 The Machin portrait had never been used on a banknote until Bermuda issued their new series of banknotes in 2009.
 The series is designed in vertical format and the Machin portrait of Queen Elizabeth appears as a small image at the bottom left on each denomination.
+The image was re-worked by the designers at De La Rue to suit the banknote, with the lines of the engraving being opened up.

 |Use of this Portrait:||